CheatCod/obsidian-notes/3A/CS 348/Week 5/Entity-Relationship.md

 - Generalizations: serveral entity sets can be abstracted by a more general entit set
 	- Ex. a vehicle abstract the notion of truck and car
 ![[Pasted image 20221004093448.png]]

+**A simple methodologu**
+1. Recognize entity sets
+2. Recognize relationsuip sets and participating entity sets
+3. Recognize attributes of entity and relationship sets
+4. Define relationship types and existence dependencies
+5. Define general cardinality constraints, keys, and discriminators
+6. Draw diagram.

+For each step, maintain a log of assumptions motivating the choice